Chart Color Schemes

 Recent residential development output has been above average within Gracemere when compared nationally

-Gracemere has experienced approximately 29 dwelling approvals annually over the past five financial years, totalling 148 homes.
-In FY-26 so far, three approvals have been recorded.
-On average, each home built between FY-21 and FY-25 attracted 5.6 new residents per year.
-This demand outpaces supply, potentially influencing prices and buyer competition.
+Gracemere has received approximately 29 dwelling approvals annually over the past five financial years, totalling 148 homes.
+In the current financial year FY-26, three approvals have been recorded to date.
+On average, each home built between FY-21 and FY-25 has led to an increase of 5.6 new residents per year.
+This significant demand outpaces supply, which can put upward pressure on prices and intensify competition among buyers.

 Frequently Asked Questions - Development